CyphrRiot/ArchRiot/themes/tokyo-night/README.md

 # Tokyo Night Theme

-A beautiful dark theme for OhmArchy inspired by the **Tokyo Night** color palette, bringing the serene atmosphere of Tokyo's neon-lit nights to your desktop environment.
+A beautiful dark theme for ArchRiot inspired by the **Tokyo Night** color palette, bringing the serene atmosphere of Tokyo's neon-lit nights to your desktop environment.

 ## 🎨 Color Palette